-Once upon a time I was a mother of a little baby.
+Once upon a time, I was a mother of a little baby.

 We are made of stardust.
 Maybe the Super Power of babies is that they’re still aware of that, somehow.
 Maybe they can see the stardust in the grown-ups that hold them, and what we love is that stellar reflection of ourselves in their eyes.

-On these ever-darkening days of December we must look for, and take in, light wherever we can find it.
-Look in the mirror and see the light in your own eyes.
-You are made of stardust.
+On these short days of December, we must take in light wherever we find it.
+Look in the mirror.
+See the light in your own eyes.